• Skip to primary navigation

 Instructions

-• Knead in a stand mixer for 5 minutes, or for 10 minutes by hand.
+• Knead in a stand mixer at a low speed for 5 minutes, or for 10 minutes by hand.

 • Gently deflate and divide dough in half.
-Working with one half at a time, divide into thirds and then each into thirds again.
+Working with one half at a time, divide into equal size pieces.
+If you want large hamburger buns, cut each half into 6 pieces for a total of 12 buns.
+If you want smaller buns, cut into more pieces.

-• Cover and let rise again for 30 minutes.
+• Cover and let rise again for 30-60 minutes until slightly puffy.

-• Use a pastry brush and brush buns with the egg wash.
+• Make an egg wash by beating the reserved egg white with water.
+Use a pastry brush and brush buns with the egg wash.
 Sprinkle sesame seeds across the top.

 Nutritional Disclaimer: